 However, standalone scanners sometimes provide better results, and are easier to share between courses.
 There are roughly three price points of scanners well-suited for Gradescope: about $400, about $800, and $1600 and up.

-We plan to integrate with most major LMS providers (Canvas, Blackboard, Moodle), starting with Canvas.
-Currently, integration is manual: you can import your course roster as a CSV file to Gradescope, and download Course or Assignment grades as spreadsheets for upload to the LMS.
+If your LMS is not supported, or you do not have an institutional license, integration is currently manual: you can import your course roster as a CSV file to Gradescope and download Course or Assignment grades as spreadsheets for upload to the LMS.